 Quickie Meatless Enchiladas

-In a nonstick skillet, saute peppers, onions, garlic, tomatoes, corn in a little olive oil until soft, about 8 minutes.
-While sauteeing veggies, season with cumin, salt and pepper to taste.
+- In a nonstick skillet, saute peppers, onions, garlic, tomatoes, corn in a little olive oil until soft, about 8 minutes.
+While sauteing veggies, season with cumin, salt and pepper to taste.
 Set aside to cool slightly.